WICG/sanitizer-api/explainer.md

   * Note that any config with both, an allow-list and remove-list, can be rewritten by removing the remove-list items from the allow-list and then droping the remove-list entirely.
-  * A config with an allow-list and a flatten-list makes sense since the items in the flatten list preserve their child contents, while the allow-list does not.
+  * Both allow-lists and remove-lists can be combined with flatten-lists.
-* Any allow-, remove-, or flatten-list should contain each name at most once.
+* The action for any name - allow, remove, or flatten - should be specified only once.
+E.g. an element-name should neither appear twice in an allow-list, nor should it appear in both an allow-list and a flatten-list.
   * This would apply to short forms as well.
     E.g., `["div", { name: "div", namespace: "http://www.w3.org/1999/xhtml" }]`
     contains the same name twice and would thus throw.
   * While lists with duplicate element or attribute names could be coalesced, it is ambiguous what the meaning of duplicate elements with different element-dependent attribute lists would be.
 * The name must be set.
-If an `attributes` or `removeAttributes` key is present, it must be non-empty.
-It may contain an empty list, though.

 ```js
 // Mixing allow and block lists throws.